-Agree Disagree Working Group Analysis and Proposed Actions Public comments on why agencies should adopt A3. it would enable consistent assessment of research animal welfare investigators need clear, concise guidelines Public comments on how agencies should adopt A3. harmonizing without reducing any requirements by defaulting to the highest standard blending duplicative considerations harmonizing NAS Guide and USDA regulations conforming existing federal requirements for species currently covered by USDA and those by the PHS Policy to the least burdensome standard eliminating database and keyword searches; instead, have researchers verify the consideration of alternatives and provide a written description of the methods and sources used to determine that alternatives were not available developing forms to validate the implementation of 3Rs requiring submissions be evidence-based and providing updated guidance on a regular basis to ensure best practices Public comments on why agencies should not adopt A3. researchers should spend more time conducting searches for and implementing less painful and distressful procedures alternatives are still progressing alternatives are more relevant and predictive of human health protecting animal welfare is never a burden federal agencies should promote development of alternatives Eliminate consideration of alternatives because: 3Rs should be validated in protocols rather than by literature searches it is difficult to design a search that seeks the absence of results literature searches rarely yield usable alternatives pro-forma literature search does not minimize pain and distress; permit investigators to concentrate on making the research justification clear and reviewed by IACUC The agencies plan to review and enhance current resources to support IACUCs' use of existing options that streamline protocol review and significant changes to approved protocols, including the use of the vertebrate animal section in the grant proposal.
-In Section 2143 of the Animal Welfare Act, the Secretary shall promulgate standards to govern the humane handling, care, treatment, and transportation of animals by dealers, research facilities, and exhibitors.
-With respect to animals in research facilities, the standards include requirements that the principal investigato considers alternatives to any procedure likely to produce pain to or distress in an experimental animal.
-In Title 9 CFR Section 2.31(d), the IACUC shall determine that the proposed activities or significant changes in ongoing activities include that the principal investigator has considered alternatives to procedures that may cause more than momentary or slight pain or distress to the animals, and has provided a written narrative description of the methods and sources, e.g., the Animal Welfare Information Center, used to determine that alternatives were not available.
+Agree Disagree Working Group Analysis and Agency Decisions Public comments on why agencies should adopt A3. it would enable consistent assessment of research animal welfare investigators need clear, concise guidelines Public comments on how agencies should adopt A3. harmonizing without reducing any requirements by defaulting to the highest standard blending duplicative considerations harmonizing NAS Guide and USDA regulations conforming existing federal requirements for species currently covered by USDA and those by the PHS Policy to the least burdensome standard eliminating database and keyword searches; instead, have researchers verify the consideration of alternatives and provide a written description of the methods and sources used to determine that alternatives were not available developing forms to validate the implementation of 3Rs requiring submissions be evidence-based and providing updated guidance on a regular basis to ensure best practices Public comments on why agencies should not adopt A3. researchers should spend more time conducting searches for and implementing less painful and distressful procedures alternatives are still progressing alternatives are more relevant and predictive of human health protecting animal welfare is never a burden federal agencies should promote development of alternatives Eliminate consideration of alternatives because: 3Rs should be validated in protocols rather than by literature searches it is difficult to design a search that seeks the absence of results literature searches rarely yield usable alternatives pro-forma literature search does not minimize pain and distress; permit investigators to concentrate on making the research justification clear and reviewed by IACUC The agencies plan to review and enhance current resources to support IACUCs' use of existing options for streamlining protocol review and review of significant changes to approved protocols, including the use of the Vertebrate Animal Section in the grant proposal.
+Under § 2143 of the Animal Welfare Act (AWA), the Secretary shall promulgate standards to govern the humane handling, care, treatment, and transportation of animals by dealers, research facilities, and exhibitors.
+With respect to animals in research facilities, the standards include requirements that the principal investigate considers alternatives to any procedure likely to produce pain to or distress in an experimental animal.
+According to 9 C.F.R. § 2.31(d), the IACUC shall determine that the proposed activities or significant changes in ongoing activities meet the requirement that the principal investigator has considered alternatives to procedures that may cause more than momentary or slight pain or distress to the animals, and has provided a written narrative description of the methods and sources, e.g., the Animal Welfare Information Center, used to determine that alternative were not available.
+The Animal Care policy manual was established in 1997 and revised in 2011 to provide guidance for USDA Animal Care field inspectors and owners and handlers of animals subject to the AWA on interpreting certain provisions of the Animal Welfare Regulations.
+Policy #12 provided guidance to investigators on the consideration of alternatives to painful and distressful procedures and information about the narrative of methods used and sources consulted to determine the availability of alternatives, including refinements, reductions, and replacements.
+The policy manual was removed from the USDA website in July 2018, and the policies are inoperative while USDA conducts a review to ensure conformity with the AWA and Animal Welfare Regulations, harmonize with NIH OLAW guidance, and reduce investigator burden where possible.
+USDA will make significant policies and significant revisions to policies involving the use of animals in research, teaching, testing, experiments, or surgery available for public comment using regulations.gov or a similar service.

-Other comments regarding alternatives to painful and distressful procedures:
+Other comments regarding alternatives to painful and distressful procedures.